 The COSHH regulations first require exposure to be prevented.
 You can prevent exposure by eliminating your use of hazardous substances and getting rid of the risk in the first place.

 Elimination might involve changing a process to avoid the use (or creation) of the substance.
 And while it sounds like a lot of work, if you can do this, the bonus is that COSHH will no longer apply - there is no hazardous substance!

 (1) Every employer shall ensure that the exposure of his employees to substances hazardous to health is either prevented or, where this is not reasonably practicable, adequately controlled.

-Another way to prevent exposure to a hazardous substance is to substitute it, for a less hazardous alternative.
+Another way to prevent exposure to a hazardous substance is to substitute it for a less hazardous alternative.

 You might also substitute or even change a product to a safer form.
-For example, use a paste rather than a spray.
+For example, you could use a paste rather than a spray.

 With thousands of products available, a review of various suppliers can often result in finding lower hazard alternatives.

 Can the process be changed to reduce exposure to hazardous substances?

 You can use engineering controls to enclose the process and prevent the hazardous substance from escaping outside the enclosure.
 You can also use engineering controls to extract emissions at or near the source.

 As an employer, you must make sure that the COSHH control measures work properly through regular monitoring, checks and supervision.